-8 Do any of the following apply to you?
+8 Does any of the following apply to you?

-You had tax file number (TFN) amounts withheld on interest or dividend income because you did not provide your TFN. ☐ You wish to make your first baby bonus claim or you are a transferee. ☐ You had more than two private health insurance policies in 2007-08. ☐ Your health fund statement shows amounts based on projected figures which differ from the amounts paid.
-Your spouse is likely to have a Family Assistance Office debt (such as a family tax benefit overpayment or a child care benefit debt) and you wish to use your tax refund to repay the debt. ☐ Your spouse received a superannuation lump sum with a taxed element and it was paid on or after their 55th birthday and before their 60th birthday. ☐ Your spouse received a lump sum payment in arrears.☐ You have a prior year tax loss.
-You received emergency or general assistance payments from Centrelink. ☐ You wish to claim a credit for interest on early payments to the Tax Office.
+- ☐ You had tax file number (TFN) amounts withheld on interest or dividend income because you did not provide your TFN. - ☐ You wish to make your first baby bonus claim or you are a transferee. - ☐ You wish to claim a Medicare levy exemption and you have a dependent child for whom you are in a shared-care arrangement. - □ You had more than two private health insurance policies in 2008-09. - □ Your health fund statement shows amounts based on projected figures which differ from the amounts paid. - □ Your spouse is likely to have a Family Assistance Office debt (such as a family tax benefit overpayment or a child care benefit debt) and you wish to use your tax refund to repay the debt. - □ Your spouse received a superannuation lump sum with a taxed element and it was paid on or after their 55th birthday and before their 60th birthday. - $\hfill\square$ Your spouse received a lump sum payment in arrears. - \Box You have a prior year tax loss. - □ You received emergency or general assistance payments from Centrelink. - □ You wish to claim a credit for interest on early payments to the Tax Office.